Esri/offline-editor-js/README.md

 ##TPKLayer

 Extends TileMapServiceLayer.
 You can display TPK files with this library.
+TPK's are binary tile package files.
+Go [here](http://resources.arcgis.com/en/help/main/10.1/index.html#//00170000017w000000) for more information on how to create a TPK file.

 * __Click [here](doc/tpklayer.md) to see the full API doc for `TPKLayer`__